AJP-432/AJP-432/README.md

-Hi
+Hi,

+I just did 1st Year UWaterloo CS and now am a DevOps Engineer @ NSI.

-I'm a 1A CS Student @ UWaterloo.
-Check out some of my work.
+Check out some of my work -- You will see lots of updates in the coming weeks!

-Have a good day!
+I am excited to see where I work next year -- maybe it will be with you!

+Later,